 A final thing to ask your mapping vendor is what type of support they offer.
 If something goes wrong, you’ll want to address it quickly and easily.

 With Vertical Development, you can have peace of mind knowing that our team is based in Chicago and available from 9-5 CST to answer your questions and help guide you through the process.
-Our team includes former catalog managers that understand your needs and can guide you to solutions that best fit your organization.
+Our team includes former catalog managers who understand your needs and can guide you to solutions that best fit your organization.

 Hopefully, this article has provided you with the basics of data mapping as well as key considerations for vetting potential vendors.